Currant bushes are a great addition to the edible landscape. Here’s how I grow them in my landscape and use currants in the kitchen.

 - In your medicinal garden.
 Black currant leaves are known for curing quite a large array of symptoms and illnesses, from arthritis to colds and coughs.
 All currants are high in vitamin C and can be dried and eaten as a supplement during the winter months.

 - In a jelly garden.
-While I think currants are a bit tart when eaten fresh, they transform into a sweet and mellow taste when made into jelly.
+While I think they’re a bit tart for fresh eating, they transform into a sweet and mellow taste when made into jelly.

-Black currants are more vigorous than red currants.
-They are more full and upright with straighter branches, and grow to 5-6 feet tall and wide.
+Black currant bushes are more vigorous than red currants.
+They are fuller and more upright with straighter branches, and grow to 5-6 feet tall and wide.
 The leaves are bigger and the branches provide more interest in the winter because the red buds are bigger.

-The red currant bushes are smaller (3-5 feet tall and wide) and a little more scraggly-looking.
+Alternatively, red currant bushes are smaller (3-5 feet tall and wide) and a little more scraggly-looking.
 But that’s kind of a neat look, too, with the gnarled branches.
-I guess it depends on what you’re looking for.
+Clearly, it depends on what you’re looking for!

-Yield: Annually, each of my red currant bushes produce about 2 pounds of berries, while my black currant bushes each produce about 4 pounds of berries.
-Keep in mind that my bushes are shade-grown, so bushes in full sun may produce more berries.
+Annually, each of my red currant bushes produce about 2 pounds of berries, while my black currant bushes each produce about 4 pounds of berries.

-Harvest Season: Currants are harvested in the early summer.
-My shade-grown red currant bushes in hardiness zone 6a are ready to harvest first in late May to early June while the black currants come into harvest about 2-3 weeks later.
+Harvest Season: Harvest the berries in the early summer.
+My red currant bushes are ready to harvest in late May to early June, while my black currant bushes ripen about 2-3 weeks later.
 They’re both harvestable for about a month.

-How to Harvest: When the entire bunch of berries is ripe (like a bunch of grapes), harvest the whole bunch.
-Once harvested, pick each berry off the stem before eating or processing.
+How to Harvest: Harvest the whole bunch when all of the berries are ripe (like a bunch of grapes).
+Pick each berry from the stem before eating or processing.

-Pests and Diseases: Currants are susceptible to aphids and white pine rust, and shouldn’t be planted near white pines because they can pass on the disease.
-Currants are prohibited in some states because of their ability to carry the white pine disease.
-The nursery will be able to tell you if they’re prohibited altogether where you live, or if only certain varieties are prohibited.
-We haven’t experienced any pests or disease in our currant hedge.
+The nursery can tell you if they’re prohibited altogether where you live, or if only certain varieties are prohibited.
+I haven’t experienced any pests or disease in my currant hedge.

 - Midwest Home Fruit Production Guide, The Ohio State University